 Assistant Project Manager

-- What has been your favourite piece of work at Mace?
+- What has been your proudest achievement at Mace?

 - What advice would you give to someone looking to get into what you do?

 - You must be interested, curious, and someone who wants to learn.
 In many ways it comes down to keeping the mind of a student as you progress professionally.

 - What are you passionate about outside of work?

 - It’s important to keep a life outside of work.
 I love to dance and I love to travel.
 I was 14 years old the first time I travelled without my family.
 I went on a hiking trek for two weeks in the Himalayan base - it was a fantastic experience.
 I want to travel more, and I hope to plan a solo trip soon.

 “Mace brings a wealth of industry experience from different countries - everyone is always happy to share their knowledge and ensure the best outcome for the client.
 It’s a great environment.”